 Like most of the things I try to make, I keep it simple and as fresh as possible.
 The ingredient list for this stands true to the whole simple is the best mentality.

 The difference between my recipe and Peg’s was that I didn’t have the secret ingredient.
 I didn’t have the ham base.
-I looked for it in speciality stores, but to no avail.
+I looked for it in specialty stores but to no avail.
 I wanted a product without MSG.
-I ended up finding what I was looking for on amazon.
+I ended up finding what I was looking for on Amazon.
 This little dude came.

 Can’t wait to try it out.

 In the meantime, I improvised with a hunk of pancetta and some chicken stock.

 Ryan gave me the “this soup was so good I want to bang you look”.
 So I knew it was.

 Beans and Macaroni

 Garlic – Finely Chopped

 1 inch thick piece of pancetta – diced

 Ham Base is preferred, but Chicken Stock will work.